-We at HI Travel Tales are firm believers in always having along a pair of packable, lightweight, durable, comfortable shoes for flying, traveling, lounging or as an alternative shoe.
+We are firm believers in always having along a pair of packable, lightweight, durable, comfortable shoes for flying, traveling, lounging or as an alternative shoe.
 Of course, there is no such thing as perfect travel shoes that will be all things and all will love.
 Nonetheless, the Ahnu Cruz Vegan slip-on is now my fave travel shoe when I want to give my other one or two pairs a rest – the ones I wear running, scrambling, trekking, urban wandering, or for a casual evening out.

 Ahnu Cruz is a casual, supportive travel shoe